mikewest/http-state-tokens/README.md

 5. Tokens will be delivered along with same-site requests by default.

-6. The token persists until it's reset by the server, user, or browser.
+6. The token persists until it's reset by the server, user, or user agent.

 These distinctions might not be appropriate for all use cases, but seem like a reasonable set of defaults.
 For folks for whom these defaults aren't good enough, we'll provide developers with a few